President Trump Executive Orders and Proclamations

 If you are a United States citizen, you may travel outside of the country even if you were originally from one of the banned nations, no matter what happens.
 U.S. citizens must always be allowed to re-enter the United States.
 At the same time, as a U.S. citizen, you cannot be subjected to deportation, ever.
 We recommend that you carry proof of your U.S. citizenship with you.
 If you are a citizen and you have had problems entering the U.S., please contact Immigration Equality immediately.

-I am originally from Iran, Libya, Somalia, Sudan, Syria, or Yemen, but now I am a permanent resident of the U.S. Does the Muslim and Refugee Ban affect me?
+I am originally from Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela, and Yemen, but now I am a permanent resident of the U.S. Does the Muslim and Refugee Ban affect me?

-The current Muslim and Refugee Ban instructs the U.S. government to bar individuals from six nations from entering the country.
-However, it does not apply to anyone who is a permanent resident (someone with a green card).
-We note nevertheless that many permanent residents from the six banned nations are reporting extensive questioning and long delays at the border even if they were eventually admitted.
+The current Muslim and Refugee Ban does not apply to anyone who is a permanent resident (someone with a green card).
+We note nevertheless that some permanent residents from the banned nations are reporting extensive questioning and long delays at the border even if they were eventually admitted.

-I am originally from Iran, Libya, Somalia, Sudan, Syria, or Yemen, and I have a valid visa that allows me to request entry into the United States.
-How does the Second Muslim and Refugee Ban affect me?
+I am originally from Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela, or Yemen, and I have a valid visa that allows me to request entry into the United States.
+Does the Muslim and Refugee Ban apply to me?

 I am NOT from one of the six banned countries.
 How does the Muslim and Refugee Ban affect me?

 If you are living in the United States with lawful status and you are not from one of the banned nations, your ability to enter or reenter the United States should not have changed.
 However, the travel bans were deeply disconcerting.
 That is, the President repeatedly indicated during his campaign that the purpose of the bans was to target Muslims, which is not a legitimate government interest.
-In addition, the Executive Orders state that more countries may be added to the list of banned nations in the future.
-Given how broad the previous Executive Orders have been, we have concerns about future Orders that may be issued.
+In addition, the Executive Orders and Presidential Proclamation state that more countries may be added to the list of banned nations in the future.
+Given how broad the previous bans have been, we have concerns about future policy changes that may be issued.
 In short, international travel for anyone who is not a U.S. citizen may carry risks.

 Note: Not all immigration statuses allow for international travel; be sure you’re allowed to travel before leaving the United States.